 Building a strong relationship with middle school parents isn’t on the priority list for many educators.
-Considering North Carolina’s teacher pay is ranked #35 in the nation, so who would want to carve out extra hours calling parents to introduce themselves and give positive feedback for every child?
-For that matter, most conferences for the gifted children have been done around angry parents, become quantified into Individual Education Plan(IEP), behavioral issues, or grades.
+Considering North Carolina’s teacher pay is ranked #35 in the nation, who would want to carve out extra hours calling parents to introduce themselves and give positive feedback for every child?
+For that matter, most conferences for the gifted children have been done around angry parents, Individual Education Plan(IEP), behavioral issues, or failing grades.
 What we end up doing is we keep empathy out and use hard data to justify that we are doing the best we can to do our job as educators.

 And I’m tired of this fight of advocating for the children and parents of the gifted.

 We as teachers forget that parents are not our foes.
 Parents don’t get to hear much about how gifted services are delivered in classrooms because most of my time is spent on managing neglect and lack of differentiation in classrooms.
 They want to know more but by the time they want to know more, it’s around the mid-year.
 The phones start ringing at both ends of school and home when something goes wrong.